Khristina Chess

 I have read several of Laurie Halse Anderson's books, and I found this one to be ambitious, compelling, and heartfelt.
 I learned things about slavery during the American revolutionary war that were new since most literature I've consumed has been during the later period of the civil war.
 The author’s research into the book made it rich and come alive.

-You will want to add this amazing historical YA book about class difference, race, and slavery in early American history to your reading list.
+You will want to add this amazing historical YA book about class difference, race, and slavery in early American history to your list of the best YA book recommendations for all ages.
 In fact, Laurie Halse Anderson is such a great author that she’s on my list of Best YA Authors to Binge on Kindle Unlimited because she’s all-around amazing!

 7. Unpretentious